-- 2.3.
-"2-Size" (Integral Universal ISOFIX Child Restraint Systems) is a category of Child Restraint System for use in all 2-Size ready vehicles, but not necessarily in all seating positions, as defined and approved according to Regulation No. 16 including its suitability for such a category of Child Restraint System. - 2.4.
+- 2.3. "i-Size" (Integral Universal ISOFIX Child Restraint Systems) is a category of Child Restraint System for use in all i-Size seating position of a vehicle, as defined and approved according to Regulation Nos.
+14 and 16. - 2.4.
 "Integral" is a class of Child Restraint System, meaning that the child is restrained only by components which comprise the Child Restraint System (e.g. strap harness, shield, etc.), and not by means connected directly to the vehicle (e.g.; seat belt). - 2.5.
 "ISOFIX" is a system that provides a method of connecting a Child Restraint System to a vehicle.
 It is based on two vehicle anchorages and two corresponding attachments on the Child Restraint System in conjunction with a means to limit the pitch rotation of the Child Restraint System.
-All three vehicle anchorage [and the vehicle contact area] are to be approved according to Regulation No. 14. - 2.6.
-"ISOFIX Universal" is an ISOFIX comprising a top-tether or support-leg, to limit the pitch rotation of the Child Restraint System, attached to, or supported by, the corresponding vehicle. - 2.7.
-"Specific vehicle ISOFIX or 'built in'" is an indication for the system of connecting a Child Restraint System to specific vehicle types.
+All three vehicle anchorages are to be approved according to Regulation No. 14. - 2.6.
+"ISOFIX Universal" is an ISOFIX comprising either a top-tether or a supportleg, to limit the pitch rotation of the Child Restraint System, attached to, or supported by, the corresponding vehicle. - 2.7.
+"Specific vehicle ISOFIX" is a category of Child Restraint System connecting to specific vehicle types.
 All vehicle anchorages are to be approved according to Regulation No. 14.
 It is also an indication for Child Restraint Systems including dashboard as a vehicle contact zone. - 2.8.
-"Size" indicates the stature of the Child for whom the Child Restraint System, has been designed and approved.
+"Size" indicates the stature of the Child for whom the Child Restraint System has been designed and approved.
 Child restraint systems may cover any size range provided that all requirements are fulfilled. - 2.9.
-"Orientation" is the indication that a Child Restraint System can be used forward-facing and/or rearward-facing, the following distinction is made:
+"Orientation" indicates a direction in which a Child Restraint System has been approved for use.
+The following distinctions are made: - (a) Forward-facing means facing in the normal direction of travel of the vehicle;

-- (a) forward-facing means facing in the normal direction of travel of the vehicle: - rearward-facing means facing in the direction opposite to the normal direction of travel of the vehicle; - (c) lateral-facing means facing perpendicular to the normal direction of travel of the vehicle. - 2.10.
-"Special Needs Restraint" is a Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it must contain as a minimum a primary means of restraint which complies with the requirements of this Regulation. - 2.11.
+- (b) Rearward-facing means facing in the direction opposite to the normal direction of travel of the vehicle; - (c) Lateral-facing means facing perpendicular to the normal direction of travel of the vehicle. - 2.10.
+"Special Needs Restraint" is a Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it shall contain as a minimum a primary means of restraint which complies with the requirements of this Regulation. - 2.11.
 "ISOFIX anchorage system" means a system made up of 2 ISOFIX low anchorages fulfilling the requirements of Regulation No. 14 which is designed for attaching an ISOFIX Child Restraint System in conjunction with an anti-rotation device. - 2.11.1.
 "ISOFIX low anchorage" means one 6 mm diameter rigid round horizontal bar, extending from vehicle or seat structure to accept and restrain an ISOFIX Child Restraint System with ISOFIX attachments. - 2.11.2.
 "ISOFIX attachment" means one of the two connections, fulfilling the requirement of paragraph 6.3.3. of this Regulation, extending from the ISOFIX Child Restraint System structure, and compatible with an ISOFIX low anchorage. - 2.12.
-"Anti-rotation device" means a device intended to limit the rotation of the Child Restraint System during a vehicle impact and consisting of: - (a) a top-tether strap; or - (b) a support-leg.
+"Anti-rotation device" means a device intended to limit the rotation of the Child Restraint System during a vehicle impact and consisting of: - (a) A top-tether strap; or - (b) A support-leg.

-meeting the requirements of this Regulation and fitted to an ISOFIX anchorage system and ISOFIX top tether anchorages or vehicle contact area meeting the requirements of Regulation No. 14.
+meeting the requirements of this Regulation and fitted to an ISOFIX anchorage system and ISOFIX top tether anchorages or vehicle floor contact surface meeting the requirements of Regulation No. 14.

-An "Anti-rotation device" for a specific vehicle ISOFIX Child Restraint System may comprise a top tether, a support-leg or any other means capable of limiting the rotation.
+An "Anti-rotation device" for a "specific vehicle ISOFIX" Child Restraint System may comprise a top tether, a support-leg or any other means capable of limiting the rotation.